 Interest Rate Risk

 Conclusion: Our analysis suggests structural supply and demand forces (of more savings than investment) are behind the low rate environment.
 In the near-term, these secular forces have been amplified by slowing economic growth from the coronavirus outbreak.
 As the economy reopens we expect that cyclical forces will put upward pressure on longer-term interest rates.
 Looking out further into the recovery the picture becomes less clear.
 In the past we have noted secular forces such as demographics that have put downward pressure on interest rates.
 This next cycle could be different given significant fiscal and monetary stimulus (with potentially more on the way) and a changed tone at the Federal Reserve Board (the Fed) toward inflation.
-We will be monitoring this closely, though currently still lean toward the secular stagnation camp, expecting sub-par economic growth.
+We will be monitoring this closely, though currently still lean toward the secular stagnation camp, expecting sub-par economic growth and low inflation.

 - In its effort to accomplish its dual goals of maximum employment and stable inflation, the U.S. Federal Reserve Board tends to adjust its policy in a counter cyclical fashion.
 Efforts to stimulate the economy through monetary policy generally lead to higher long-term interest rates and vice versa over time.
-Should the Fed adopt yield curve control it would preclude a rise in long-term rates in the near-term.

 Supply refers to lending and is represented by savings and investments.
 Excess supply puts downward pressure on interest rates.